greyspectrum/opsec/README.md

 Enter OPSEC.

-OPSEC automatically gathers threat information from a secure vantage point by suspending the user's state inside a hypervisor and collecting situationally relavent information.
+OPSEC automatically gathers threat information from a secure vantage point, by suspending the user's state inside a hypervisor and then collecting situationally relavent information and parsing a database of human-meaningful threats with natural language processing.
 Then, OPSEC develops operational security "playbooks" that are customized to the user's threat environment.
 Amazing!

 "A game changer." - Glenn Greenwald